google/WebFundamentals/src/content/en/updates/2015/06/Media-Source-Extensions-for-Audio.md

 ## Appendix C: On Garbage Collection

-Memory belonging to `SourceBuffer` instances s is actively [garbage collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) according to content type, platform specific limits, and the current play position.
+Memory belonging to `SourceBuffer` instances is actively [garbage collected](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) according to content type, platform specific limits, and the current play position.
 In Chrome, memory will first be reclaimed from already played buffers.
 However, if memory usage exceeds platform specific limits, it will remove memory from unplayed buffers.

 When playback reaches a gap in the timeline due to reclaimed memory it may glitch if the gap is small enough or stall completely if the gap is too large.
 Neither is a great user experience, so it's important to avoid appending too much data at once and to manually remove ranges from the media timeline that are no longer necessary.